Whenever my life gets me so down,

 - Biting-the-Hand Humor: The cast occasionally spoofed (fellow Viacom affiliate) MTV with "Empty-V".

-- Breakout Character: David Sidoni's "Dumb Kid" recieved a lot more prominence in season 3.
+- Breakout Character: David Sidoni's "Dumb Kid" recieved a lot more prominence starting in season 3.
 Not to Fonzie levels, but still.

 - Bumbling Dad: Especially in the disasters episode, in which he moves his family to a place that's extremely prone to earthquakes and mudslides.